jaianthv/Unwrapping-tomography-images/README.md

 use_layer_start_point = Use start point from the algorithm from the second layer to unwrap.
 Default determine by drawing a line.
 To yes this type a string eg. "yes".<br>
 return *Unwrapped image*

-8. `get_files(folder)` <br>
-Mention the folder here and it will retrieve all the tiff files from the folder.
-Default is tiff files.
-If other format, this function need to be changed.<br>
-returns *List of image files ordered*

 10. `unwrap_folder_single_process(folder, no_layers, use_layer_point=None, border_type=None, destination_folder=None)` <br>
 Unwrap all the images inside a folder saved as .tiff files.<br>